Privacy and Records

 If you’re not satisfied with our response, you can contact the Information and Privacy Commissioner of Ontario

-Complete a records request form.
 Note: Paper requests are no longer accepted.

 Accessing immunization records

-Through providers: If you can’t find your records online, contact the office where you received your vaccinations.
+Through providers: If you can’t find your records online, contact the office where you received your vaccinations

 Privacy policies we follow